alexabbott/samplr/README.md

 6. Choose a `Category` from the dropdown list
 7. Click `Create Sample` button
 8. Find your new sample in the **Sample Bank** once page reloads

+## Recording New Samples ##
+1. Click `Upload New Sample` button to open the **Add Sample** window
+2. Click the `Open Audio Recorder` button
+3. Click `Allow` in the pop-up on the top of the page to allow the app to connect with your computer's microphone
+4. Click the `Microphone` button to start recording
+5. Click the `Microphone` button again to stop recording
+6. Click the `Disk` to save your recording to your local machine
+7. Follow the steps in the **How to Upload New Samples** section to add your recording to the **Sample Bank**

 # HOW TO DOWNLOAD & USE THE CODE #
 1. Open PostgreSQL and get it up and running